eBUS/adapter/index.en.md

 Furthermore, the set of features has been significantly extended:

 * With the help of the extension board, a Wemos with ESPEasy can be plugged in and sensors can be connected via I2C, as well as a gas counter or a buzzer for alarm output.
-  Connections for displays (OLED SSD1306 or Nextion) for indicating alarms or measured values ​​are also available.
+  Connections for displays (OLED SSD1306 or Nextion) for indicating alarms or measured values are also available.
 * A special firmware for the Wemos has been developed for the serial to Ethernet communication and thus the board can communicate with the eBUS daemon via WLAN.
 * With the plug-in system many combinations are possible and each user can adapt to his needs.

 ## Assembly

-The adapter consists of a [base board](base.en) and can optionally be used with an additional [extension board](extension.en) which allows access to the eBUS via WLAN in conjunction with a Wemos D1.
+The adapter consists of a [base board](base.en) and can optionally be used with an additional [extension board](extension.en) which allows access to the eBUS via WLAN in conjunction with a [Wemos D1 mini](https://wiki.wemos.cc/products:d1:d1_mini).

 The following pages describe the assembly and testing of the soldered circuit board.
 The required [components are listed here](partlist.en).